 Long wait over as US vaccinates youngest against Covid

-Washington (AFP) – US hospitals and clinics began vaccinating the nation's youngest children against Covid-19 on Tuesday, a milestone that was welcomed by parents eager to protect kids against the worst impacts of the virus.
+Needham (United States) (AFP) – US hospitals, clinics and pharmacies began vaccinating the nation's youngest children against Covid-19 on Tuesday, a milestone that was welcomed by parents eager to protect kids from the worst impacts of the virus.

 Rollout of millions of shots was underway across the country, 18 months after the elderly became the first group eligible for immunization.